NGC 5474 X-1: a neutron star ULX in an old stellar cluster?: Summary and conclusion

 \section{Summary and conclusion}

-NGC\,5474~X-1 is the source that was bright in two Chandra observation separated by 15 months but in the subsequent Swift observations (started 3.5 years later) it was found to be near the sensitivity limit of the Swift/XRT.
-In the bright state which reached a luminosity of $1.3\times10^{40}$~erg/s, the source showed a hard spectrum with $\Gamma \simeq 0.95$.
-The spectrum appeared to be slightly curved, so the cut-off power law with a similar gamma and small contribution of the disc became the best fitting model.
-In the low state, the luminosity was $\sim 10^{38}$~erg/s or lower since the measured flux might be contaminated by photons from the neighbouring AGN, and the hardness decreased to $\Gamma \sim 1.8$.
+We have studied the source \obj\, whose peak X-ray luminosity reached $\simeq 1.8 \times 10^{40}$~erg/s.
+The ULX was bright in two \Chandra\ observation separated by 15 months but the subsequent \Swift\ observations (started 3.5 years later) found it near the Swift/XRT sensitivity limit, i.\,e. fainter by a factor of 50--100 or even more (the \Swift\ data are contaminated by a neighbouring source).
+Analysing the only good-accumulated X-ray spectrum, we found the signatures of a broad absorption line.
+We applied a Bayesian approach and have shown that, despite the suffering of the spectrum from pile-up, any tested spectral model requires a Gaussian absorption line component at $E_c\approx 8$~keV to fit the data.

 In the optical range, the X-ray source coincides with a red extended object about twice larger than surrounding stars.
-Analysis of the first HST observation taken one year after the last observation by Chandra revealed a bright, blue, point source within the extended one.
+Analysis of the first HST observation taken about one year after the last observation by Chandra revealed a bright, blue, point-like source within the extended one.
 We proposed that the blue point source is the true counterpart of the ULX caught during the outburst that lasted at least 29 months (covering both the Chandra and the first HST observations).
-Then the point source disappeared.
-The SED of the extended source can be fitted either by the spectrum of an old stellar cluster of $\lesssim 500$~Myr with a prominent Balmer jump or by the spectrum of a distant galaxy at $z\approx 2.5$, however, the latter possibility has to be discarded because it fails to explain the nature of the X-ray source with the certain observed $f_X/f_V$ ratio.
-Studying the off-state optical data we derived limits to the possible stellar classes of the donor star.
-In all the cases the star mass must be $\lesssim 7$\,M$_\odot$ which is not contradict the age of the parent cluster.
+Then this point source disappeared.
+The SED of the extended source can be fitted by the spectrum of either an old stellar cluster of $\gtrsim 500$~Myr with a prominent Balmer jump or a distant galaxy at $z\approx 2.5$, however, the latter option we have considered implausible because of the low probability of X-1 be projected on a background galaxy with such $z$.
+Studying the off-state optical data we derived limits to the possible stellar classes of the donor star: it may be a B3 or colder star of the main sequence, a B5 or colder star of III and IV luminosity classes, or a bright giant (II class) from A2 to M0.
+In all the cases the star mass must be $\lesssim 7$\,M$_\odot$ which does not contradict the age of the parent cluster.

-The variability amplitude of \obj\ in both the X-ray and optical ranges looks too large for standard ULXs but typical for ultraluminous pulsars and ULX transients.
-The very hard spectrum as we obtained for \obj\ is one of the distinctive features of ULXP but possible oldness of the object rejects magnetar-like magnetic fields that are essential to see the propeller effect.
-Nevertheless, the ULX may still be a young object accidentally projected onto the old cluster.
-Or it might be one of non-magnetic neutron stars which believed to dominate among old-aged ULX binary systems.
-The ULX transients a rare and poorly studied class of ULXs that belong to the old population and considered to be the black hole binaries intermediate between standard LMXBs and ULXs.
-We suppose that \obj\ may be one of them.